KevGildea/KevGildea.github.io/_posts/2020-09-10-DL-Precrash-Pose.md

 </p>

 3) 4) & 5) Three adaptations are made to the SMPLify optimization procedure:
-   - The shape coefficients  are optimised globally over all images in a sequence leading up to the impact.
+   - The shape coefficients (*\beta*) are optimised globally over all images in a sequence leading up to the impact.
-   - Temporal information has been included an error term to be minimized i.e. the sum of joint distances across adjacent frames.
+   - Temporal information has been included an error term to be minimized (*E<sub>fr</sub>*) i.e. the sum of joint distances across adjacent frames.
-   - The interpenetration term (Pose prior 3) is replaced with a more recent approach which uses rays to detect self-intersection of outer surfaces of the mesh [[7](https://arxiv.org/abs/1901.08274)].
+   - The interpenetration term (*E<sub>sp</sub>*) is replaced with a more recent approach which uses rays to detect self-intersection of outer surfaces of the mesh [[7](https://arxiv.org/abs/1901.08274)].

 ![](/assets/images/SMPLifyAdaptations.png)